Microsoft Teams’ pricing explained

 Microsoft 365 Business Standard plan

-Business Standard comes after Business Basic and includes everything the Business Basic plan does (with a few extras).
+The Business Standard includes everything the Business Basic plan does — with a few extras.
 This plan costs $12.50 per user per month if paid annually or $15 per user per month if paid monthly.

-Now, let’s see what that money can get you.
+Now, let’s see what you’ll get for that money.

-Aside from having access to all previously mentioned amenities, the Business Standard plan also offers the users an opportunity to:
+Aside from having access to all previously mentioned features, the Business Standard plan also gives users the opportunity to:

 • Freely share files, as the cloud storage limit is 1 TB per user,